Kotambail-Hegde/Masquerade-Emulator/README.md

 * GBA Docs (https://gbadev.net/gbadoc/)
 * Dillonb blog for catridges (https://dillonbeliveau.com/2020/06/05/GBA-FLASH.html)
 * Dillonb used for testing and also for providing the inspiration for the CLI based logger/debugger (https://github.com/Dillonb/gba/tree/master)
-* NBA used for testing as I don't have the actual GBA (https://github.com/nba-emu/NanoBoyAdvance)
+* NBA used for testing as I don't have the actual Gameboy Advance (https://github.com/nba-emu/NanoBoyAdvance)
-* SkyEmu used for testing (https://github.com/skylersaleh/SkyEmu)
+* SkyEmu used for testing as I don't have the actual Gameboy Advance (https://github.com/skylersaleh/SkyEmu)
 * jsmolka and alyosha-tas test roms
 * AGS test roms and their source files from DenSinH (https://github.com/DenSinH/AGSTests/tree/main)
 * NES Dev Wiki (https://www.nesdev.org/wiki/Nesdev_Wiki)